payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/using-network-tokens-copy.md

       </td>

       <td>
         <code>String</code> This field should contain the payment amount for the transaction.
-If you want to use the cardless EMI option, the amount must be at least Rs.
-8000
+For MOTO transactions, this represents the authorization amount for the corporate card transaction.
       </td>

       <td>
-        10.00
+        1227.00
       </td>
     </tr>